department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 -   If this was your list of facilities, would you do anything here?

--   Let's say you do want to make this list reflect your current situation.
-How would you do that here?
+Let's say you regularly go to the Lakeside VA Clinic.
+How would you show that here?

 _After changing the list:_